sidd0106/Java-project/README.md

 # Java-project
-Small Java project to connect to a database and run ms sql queries.
+Small Java project to connect to a database and run mysql queries.